 It is recommended that every 2 years maintenance should be carried out for all dryer vents within your home or business.
 Proper dryer vent installation coupled with annual dryer vent cleaning can save home-owners hundreds of dollars in energy expenses each year as well as decrease the following risks or result in the following benefits:

 - Fewer dryer repair costs due to a stressed dryer unit

 - Mildew, mould, and gaseous toxins are not released into your home or office

 - Less risk of a damaging dryer fire that could result in home damage or loss of personal property.

 Clearly there are a lot of considerations needed when properly installing a dryer ventilation route, are you 100% certain yours meets building standards?
 If there is any question, we are happy to complete a full-service dryer vent inspection.
 With all of the obvious benefits, dryer vent service will pay for itself immediate through efficiency and reduced hazard potential.

 We can also help with kitchen vent installation, to ensure proper removal of cooking smells and products of combustion if using a gas cook top.
 Whilst there is no code stating you need to have a kitchen exhaust fitted over your stove or cook top it makes a whole lot of sense.
 We also install gas lines for stoves, dryers or other gas appliances

 Professional Dryer Vent Installation Service

-If you live in Ontario then call us today for professional dryer vent installation in the Burlington, Oakville, Milton, Hamilton or Mississauga area.
+If you live in Ontario then call us today for professional dryer vent installation & kitchen vent installation in the Burlington, Oakville, Milton, Hamilton or Mississauga area.
 We use only the premium materials many that are not available in your local hardware stores.
-We are on Home Stars (although we do not ask for reviews very well), we also offer dryer vent cleaning and dryer cleaning to ensure complete peace of mind and maximum efficiency for your dryer.
+We have reviews on Home Stars (although we do not ask for reviews very well), we also offer dryer vent cleaning and dryer cleaning to ensure complete peace of mind and maximum efficiency for your dryer.
 Call us today on 905 966 0838